 Once this has been completed, your foundation contractors may attempt to lift the foundation, elevating the settled foundation back to its original position.

-Once the homeowner and installing contractor are satisfied with the stabilization or amount of lift, the soil can be backfilled.
+Once the homeowner and installation foreman are satisfied with the stabilization or amount of lift, the soil can be backfilled.
 The home is now permanently stabilized in its new position.

 Our Push Pier System

-As with any family of products, there are good, better and best.
+As with any family of products, there are good, better, and best solutions.
 When you’re talking about investing in your home’s structural stability, it’s a good idea to go with the best.

 This external sleeve will strengthen the push pier and prevent the kinking, buckling, and rotation that is commonly seen with other push pier systems.